 Consultation: Remaking of TGO No. 77 – Microbiological Standards for Medicines

-The TGA is seeking comments from interested parties on a proposal to remake Therapeutic Goods Order No. 77 – Microbiological Standards for Medicines (TGO 77) without technical amendment.
+The TGA sought comments from interested parties on a proposal to remake Therapeutic Goods Order No. 77 – Microbiological Standards for Medicines (TGO 77) without technical amendment.

 The 'Guidance on Therapeutic Goods Order No.77 Microbiological standards for medicines', dated 12 September 2008, provides a plain English explanation of the various requirements of the Order and their application, thereby assisting sponsors to achieve compliance.
 It does not form part of the Order but will be updated when the Order is remade.

 - TGO 77 - Legislative Instrument - F2008L03574

 - TGO 77 - Explanatory Statement - F2008L03574ES

 Document released for consultation on Tuesday 6 February 2018.

 Interested parties should respond by close of business Tuesday 6 March 2018.

 Feedback will be released following consideration of submissions.
 (See 'What will happen').